musicalglass/KAOS/KAOS_Horizons/README.md

 **Correcting the Universal Mistake:**
-According to long forgotten technical manuals, humanity diverged into countless “alternate programming realities” — web dev, game dev, systems dev, OS dev — all trying to explain the same "Universal Something or other".
+According to long forgotten technical manuals, humanity diverged into countless “alternate programming realities” — web dev, game dev, systems dev, OS dev — all trying to explain the same "Universal Something or Other".

-But somewhere along the way, the "Factoids" came unrolled… and the Universal Mistake was born.
+But somewhere along the way, the **"Factoids"** came unrolled… and the Universal Mistake was born.

 The very nature of time and reality itself is coming unraveled due to the **Universal Misunderstanding**.
-You have felt this underlying error all your life, but have been unable to locate the Source.
+You have felt this underlying error message all your life, but have been unable to locate the Source.
 Until now.
-The fundamental infinite loop of error arises because all describe the **Elephant of Reality** and every User is touching a different part of the elephant.
+The fundamental infinite loop of error arises because all try to describe the **Elephant of Reality** and every User is touching a different part of the elephant!

 Some feel Web Development:
 _“The Elephant is clearly a REST endpoint — everything must return JSON.”